How Google’s AI Overviews are Suffocating Small Publishers and Trapping Users – The Great Decoupling

 The impact on small publishers isn’t theoretical—it’s devastatingly real.
 Consider these disturbing patterns:

-– Independent sites report traffic declines of 30-60% for informational queries
+– Independent news sites report traffic declines of 30-60% for informational queries

 – Recipe websites see engagement plummeting as Google serves complete ingredient lists and instructions